Guide to Sequoyah Hills

 Sequoyah Hills proper dates back to around 1920 and the Kingston Pike Sequoyah Hills Association has a pretty thorough history of the development of the area from that time to present.

-Like many neighborhoods that are developed over several decades, Sequoyah Hills is very architecturally diverse.
+Like many neighborhoods that are developed over several decades, Sequoyah Hills is architecturally diverse.
 Styles include everything from English Tudor, English Cottage, and American Colonial to fifties and sixties ranchers, contemporary Frank Lloyd Wright inspired homes, and newer traditional homes.

 Much like Holston Hills to the east, construction of larger homes came to a halt at the start of the Great Depression and homes built during and after the war tended to be more modest cottage style homes, so home sizes — and prices — are also quite diverse in the neighborhood.